Clergy Residences Repair Act 1776

 The Clergy Residences Repair Act 1776 (17 Geo.
 3. c.
 53), also known as the Gilbert Act, was an act of the Parliament of Great Britain that improved the regulation of the building of clergy houses.

-Legacy
+Subsequent developments

-The Select Committee on Temporary Laws described this act as a Consolidation Act.
+The Select Committee on Temporary Laws described this act as a consolidation act.

+Section 14 of the act was repealed by section 1 of, and the part II of the schedule to, the Statute Law (Repeals) Act 1971, which came into force on 27 July 1971.